All Products

 Note

-Lindorm CQL does not allow you to use search_query in combination with other conditions.
-This is because search_query supports a wide range of syntax types.
-For example, the select * from table where search_query = 'c1:name' And column = 'a' statement is not supported.
+Because search_query supports rich semantics, you cannot currently combine a search_query clause with other conditions.
+For example, select * from table where search_query = 'c1:name' AND column = 'a' is not supported.

 UPDATE